rajmanda/rsvpbackend/readme.md

 lsof -n -i4TCP:8080
 The PID is the second field in the output.

+# To clean up docker
+docker system prune -a

 # Please run ngrok as docker container for CI
-docker run -d -p 4040:4040 -p 8080:80 --name ngrok-container -e NGROK_AUTHTOKEN=2mW9616b5xPpcagIIBn3a0c4jFZ_2JeyoRDcpBitQCMxoSeWH ngrok/ngrok http 80
+docker run --net=host -it -e NGROK_AUTHTOKEN=2mW9616b5xPpcagIIBn3a0c4jFZ_2JeyoRDcpBitQCMxoSeWH ngrok/ngrok:latest http 80